Hi, welcome back, Rush Limbaugh, the Excellence in Broadcasting Network.

 They get to pass off the dirty work to somebody else.

-It would be like Satan appointing a commission Headed up by somebody totally unrelated to him to explain how hell happened.
+It would be like Satan appointing a commission headed up by somebody totally unrelated to him to explain how hell happened.

-While I have your attention here, you know, Mother's Day is coming up, and I got an idea here for you.
+It's just, it's look, while I have your attention here, you know, Mother's Day is coming up, and I got an idea here for you.

 But this is good, not even for Mother's Day.

-Sherry's berries.
+Sherry's Berries.

-And I've told you about these.
+I've told you about these.

-These are the strawberries, biggest damn strawberries I've ever seen, hand dipped in chocolate.
+These are the strawberries, biggest damn strawberries I've ever seen, hand-dipped in chocolate.

-They come to you, they're from Sacramento.
+They come to you from Sacramento.

-Or UPS, I think it's FedEx.
+I think it's FedEx.

-And you have to refrigerate them, you have to use them pretty quickly because it's a perishable.
+You have to use them pretty quickly because it's a perishable.

-But each one of them is hand dipped with a different pattern of chocolate, white and dark chocolate.
+But each one of them is hand-dipped with a different pattern of chocolate, white and dark chocolate.

-And it it's they come as a you get a half dozen of them or a dozen, a half dozen is just 1999 plus shipping and a and free premium toppings with uh with each order, and if for just ten dollars more, so 2999, uh Sherry will double the order to a dozen of them.
+And you get a half dozen of them or a dozen, a half dozen is just $19.99 plus shipping and free premium toppings with each order.

-I'm telling you, if you're having friends over for the weekend for dinner, great for dessert.
+And I'm telling you, if you're having friends over for the weekend for dinner, great for dessert.

-Uh they're great to put around a salad uh at first, and they're good for Mother's Day presents and so forth.
+And they're good for Mother's Day presents and so forth.

 They're simply unbelievable.